CorbyAsCode/r10k-masterless-poc/README.md

  * The setup files, including the sshkey is deployed to the puppet environment by r10k, files are all world-readable because git only knows 644 or 755 as permission.
  * repository is checked out twice on the system.
- * Possible improvement: use local git repository as source for r10k
+ * Possible improvement: use local git repository as source for r10k.
+This works fine, just set remote in r10k.yaml to /root/r10k-masterless-poc.
+Then you can also remove the git-ssh wrapper.
  * Deployment process with r10k is complicated.
  * You could also just use r10k puppetfile install and then use this as source for puppet apply.

+I created a new version of this setup, eliminating most of the issues described here.
+See https://github.com/pgassmann/puppet-setup